 You may need to buy more than suggested as coverage may be less than expected.

 The seeds in this mix include Black Beauty Tall Fescues, elite Kentucky Bluegrass, and elite Perennial Ryegrass.
 The waxy coating on the seeds preserves moisture and helps fight off diseases.
 Grass is a rich, dark-green color.

 While rare, a few users did note that when the grass grew in it had a fair share of weeds.

 With a coating that protects, fertilizes, and helps absorb water, these seeds show an uncanny ability to grow in both sun and shade.
-A durable grass even in high-traffic areas.
+This durable grass spreads aggressively to form a thick, lush lawn, even in high-traffic areas.

-This so-called bluegrass mix is mostly fescue.
-Some griped there was too much filler in this seed.
+Some griped there was too much filler in this seed as this bluegrass mix is mostly fescue.

 A green, healthy, lush lawn: every homeowner wants one.
 Achieving that perfect lawn, however, takes a fair amount of work – most importantly, planting or re-seeding with the right grass seeds for your area, your yard’s conditions, and your lifestyle.

 If you aren’t a landscaper or an avid gardener, choosing the right grass seeds can be confusing.